grafana/tempo/docs/sources/tempo/introduction/_index.md

 # Introduction

 A trace represents the whole journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
-Traces let you profile and observe systems, making it easy to discover bottlenecks and interconnection issues.
+This makes them the ideal observability signal for discovering bottlenecks and interconnection issues.

 Traces are composed of one or more spans.
 A span is a unit of work within a trace that has a start time relative to the beginning of the trace, a duration and an operation name for the unit of work.